ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/notebooks.md

+---
-# Notebooks
+title: Notebooks

-A Ballerina notebook is a canvas, which combines Markdown text and executable Ballerina source code.
+description: A Ballerina notebook is a canvas, which combines Markdown text and executable Ballerina source code.
 Markdown and Ballerina code snippets are supported by Ballerina notebook cells.
+keywords: ballerina, vs code extension, notebooks
+intro: A Ballerina notebook is a canvas, which combines Markdown text and executable Ballerina source code.
+Markdown and Ballerina code snippets are supported by Ballerina notebook cells.
+---

 >**Info:** Make sure your VS Code version is `1.67.0` or higher when using Ballerina notebooks.